sillsdev/ptx2pdf/docs/documentation/figures.md

 [7] Since `p` is also interpretable as a media target, `pc` should always be
     used in SFM2 instead.
 [8] Use `b` for bottom alignment, or `c` for explicit central vertical alignment.
+    If a vertical alignment is specified, then the image will be the only image on the page, even if another image would also fit.
+If no vertical alignment is specified, then the image will be centred vertically, but an additional image or images may be fitted onto the page if there is space.
 [9] If the image is not the same aspect ratio as the page, or a scaling factor is used,
     there may be some space.
 For this reason, the alignment options are available.
-    Full page images have no header or footer, there is no attempt made to keep the caption on the page.
-Alignment actively attempts to get the picture to the specified edge of the page. ```\FullPageFudgeFactor``` (normally defined to be -2pt) is available for tweaking if top alignment does not actually coincide with the image.
+    Full page images have no header or footer, and using a caption with them is normally a mistake leading to part of the image or caption.
+    Alignment actively attempts to get the picture/caption to the specified edge of the page. ```\FullPageFudgeFactor``` (normally defined to be -2pt) is available for tweaking if top alignment does not actually coincide with the top of the image.

 #### Restrictions  / notes on certain picture positions
 - p : The delayed picture is saved until the end of the Nth paragraph in a